 - Trigger Point Dry Needling: This approach targets muscle tightness around the jaw, easing pain and promoting relaxation in the TMJ area.

-In Parkdale, MO, our committed physical therapists support you throughout your TMJ therapy journey, providing tailored care and exercises suited to your symptoms.
+Our dedicated team on Parkdale, MO physical therapists will be by your side every step of the way in your TMJ therapy, offering personalized care and exercises that fit your symptoms.
 By combining hands-on techniques with targeted exercises, we help you regain comfort and confidence, helping move forward and get back to your life without the limitations of TMJ pain.

 Benefits of Physical Therapy for Parkdale, MO TMJ Dysfunction Patients

-As a non-invasive treatment for Temporomandibular Joint Dysfunction (TMD), physical therapy offers a strong solution for tackling the underlying causes of TMJ pain and dysfunction.
-Our specialized approach to TMD therapy helps Parkdale, MO patients achieve meaningful and lasting relief by focusing on both symptom management and functional improvement.
+Physical therapy is a powerful, non-invasive treatment option for Temporomandibular Joint Dysfunction (TMD) that addresses the root causes of TMJ pain and dysfunction.
+Through our specialized TMD therapy approach, Parkdale, MO patients can experience lasting relief, thanks to our focus on managing symptoms and enhancing function.
 The following are some primary benefits of physical therapy for TMJ:

 - Improved Jaw Mobility: Limited movement is a common challenge with TMD.
 By incorporating targeted exercises and stretching, we help increase range of motion, allowing for smoother and more comfortable jaw function.